 During 2006, the National Bureau of Statistics (NBS) conducted the fieldwork for Tanzania's fourth Integrated Labour Force Survey (ILFS).
 The survey included a module on child labour as well as one on time use.
 The child labour module was intended to determine the extent to which children are denied their basic rights such as schooling due to being involved in work-related activities.
+The module also allows some updating of the findings on child work and labour emerging from the 2000/1 ILFS and child labour survey that was conducted in Tanzania Mainland.

 The 2006 module adopted a broad definition of work that included both "economic" work that results in a person being classified as "employed" in terms of labour force statistics, as well as non-economic work such as unpaid housekeeping in one's own home and caring for children, the elderly, ill and disabled.
 The analysis presented in this report reflects international recognition of the need to distinguish between "child work" and "child labour".
 Using this approach, it is recognised that some engagement in work can be beneficial to a child's development as well as to the welfare of the child's family.
 However, where the work interferes with or jeopardises the child's development, or where it endangers the child's health and well-being, it constitutes "child labour".
+The approach corresponds with that used in international conventions as well as with Tanzania's domestic legislation.

-The child labour module targeted all children aged 5-17 years living in the private households in Tanzania Mainland and Zanzibar that were covered by the ILFS.
+The child labour module targeted all children aged 5-17 years living in private household in Tanzania Mainland and Zanzibar that were covered by the ILFS.
 The tables in the report distinguish between three age groups.
 The children aged 5-6 years are those who will generally not yet be in school as the official school entry age in Tanzania is seven years.
 The children aged 7-13 years are those for whom primary schooling is free and compulsory and who are under the age at which employment is legally permitted.
+A child would also usually be expected to complete standard 7 of schooling by age 13.
 Those aged 14-17 years are those who are legally permitted to be employed in Tanzania in work that is not harmful to their health and school attendance.